vladkrutenyuk/three-kvy-core/oldREADME.md

     - Direct access to object `this.object` the feature is attached to.

 ## 4. The `useCtx` Pattern
-Both `Object3DFeature` and `GameContextModule` implement the powerful `useCtx` pattern, where you are able to:
+Both `Object3DFeature` and `CoreContextModule` implement the powerful `useCtx` pattern, where you are able to:
 - Automatically sets up resources when context is attached
 - Returns a cleanup function that's automatically called on detachment
 - Ensures proper resource management with minimal boilerplate.